univention/intercom-service/intercom-variants-eval/eval_english.md

 * Extendability (either in code or plugin interface)
 * Proxy
   * with Path rewrite and Request/Response manipulation
-  * for complete backends, not per request
+  * for complete backends, not per request (nneds implementation on Vendor side)
 * CSRF Protection for cross-service requests
 * OIDC SSO with FOSS OIDC module or own implementation
   * we don't need dynamic Client Registration, ...
 It's just a confidential client.